Package 'rapbase'

 orgId

 Character string or integer defining the organization (id) for user.
-Default value is set to rapbase::getUserReshId(session) to allow backward compatibility.
+Default value is set to rapbase::getUserReshId() to allow backward compatibility.

 type